Miyitus/the.wrong/README.md

  About the project

- The.Wrong Router software load the locally-hosted website http://the.wrong/router (.jpg, .gif, .mp4, .pdf, .mp3 // html, php, js, css) images and data files will be charger from the USB drive.
+*The.Wrong software load the locally-hosted website http://the.wrong/router (.jpg, .gif, .mp4, .pdf, .mp3 // html, php, js, css) images and data files will be charger from the USB drive.
 The project is based on Piratebox.
 Developed by Matthias Strubel & Miyö Van Stenis

+*The.Wrong router  is a device designed and engineered to display digital art to everyone nearby with a smart phone or tablet, via WiFi.

 ###THE WRONG ROUTER config * TODO: